ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

-The volumetric water content at field capacity is derived by assuming a hydraulic conductivity of 0.1 mm day\ :sup:`-1` and inverting the hydraulic conductivity function (section 7.4.1) as
+The volumetric water content at field capacity is derived by assuming a hydraulic conductivity of 0.1 mm day\ :sup:`-1` and inverting the hydraulic conductivity function (section :numref:`Hydraulic Properties`) as

 .. math::
    :label: 5.78)